-EUIAS will provide the independent industry expert for the technical Interview.
-The practical observation are to be administered and supervised by the employer technical expert(s) who must be approved by the EUIAS.
+EUIAS will provide the independent industry expert for the practical observation.
+The practical observation will be administered and supervised by the independent industry technical expert who will be approved by the EUIAS.
 They must not be or have been involved in the training or line-management of the apprentice.
+The independent technical expert must be accompanied by an employer technical expert.
+Following the observation, the independent industry technical expert, after discussion with the employer technical expert, will assign a preliminary mark.
+In the case of disagreement, the independent technical expert has the casting vote.

-The employer technical expert must meet the requirements detailed in the assessment plan of having an electrical engineering qualification at a minimum of level 4 or equivalent and have a minimum of 5 years' experience as a practitioner in an appropriate work environment and hold or have previously held an appropriate company Authorisation.
-In addition, the employer technical expert must NOT have been involved in the training or line-management of the apprentice.
+The independent industry technical expert must meet the requirements detailed in the assessment plan of having an electrical engineering qualification at a minimum of level 4 or equivalent and have a minimum of 5 years' experience as a practitioner in an appropriate work environment and hold or have previously held an appropriate company Authorisation.
+In addition, the independent industry technical expert must NOT have been involved in the training or line-management of the apprentice, their training provider or employer.